drphilmarshall/WhenGiantsCollide/InTheUniverse.md

 Possibilities:

 * We could illustrate the case of the [Bullet Cluster](http://en.wikipedia.org/wiki/Bullet_Cluster) by smashing two galaxy cluster-sized halos together at thousands of km/s.
 This will be better once treeSPH.js is available, though, when we can put the gas in too.
-* We could start the points on an *almost* uniform grid, and then watch structures form by gravity, just as they do in a cosmological N-body simulation done in a supercomputer
+* We could start the points on an *almost* uniform grid, and then watch structures form by gravity, [just as they do in a cosmological N-body simulation done in a supercomputer](http://darksky.slac.stanford.edu/images/halo_0000.webm)
-* We could add an expanding background (could be tricky)
+* We could add an *expanding background* (could be tricky)
-* We could enable the modification of gravity
+* We could enable the *modification of gravity* (easy!)
-* Could we make a very low resolution but *interactive* version of the Dark Sky simulation?
+* Could we make very low resolution but *interactive* re-simulations of the [halos shown on the Dark Sky website](http://darksky.slac.stanford.edu/halo_world.html)?

 ![small piece of the Dark Sky simulation](http://portal.nersc.gov/project/darksky/skillman/darkpanner/slice2/tile-4-8-7.png)